AriFordsham/GHCWiki/building/prerequisites.md

 ## Preparing a Windows system

 Installing the following will get you a working build environment with MSYS (ToDo: add Cygwin).
 For your convenience we've cached a working set of build tools that you can download.
+Note: do not install anything in a directory that contains spaces, because the GHC build system is not capable of handling paths with spaces in.

 - First install a recent stable version of [GHC](http://www.haskell.org/ghc/download.html).
 - Install MinGW: [http://www.haskell.org/ghc/tools/Win32/MinGW-5.1.4.exe](http://www.haskell.org/ghc/tools/Win32/MinGW-5.1.4.exe)